-But before we talk about where the system is going, let's reflect where it came from.
-To paint a mental picture, the Xbox One release date was November 22 2013 here in America and 12 other launch markets - Australia, Austria, Brazil, Canada, France, Germany, Ireland, Italy, Mexico, New Zealand, Spain and the UK.
+But before we talk about where the system is going, let's reflect on where it came from.
+The Xbox One release date was November 22 2013 both here in the US and 12 other launch markets - Australia, Austria, Brazil, Canada, France, Germany, Ireland, Italy, Mexico, New Zealand, Spain and the UK.

-It continued the trend the Xbox 360 started by placing a impetus on platform-exclusive IPs.
-Sunset Overdrive, Forza Horizon 2 and Halo: The Master Chief Collection all launched in 2014 while games like Halo 5: Guardians, Crackdown 3, Fable Legends and Quantum Break are already in the works for 2016.
+It Xbox 360's trend of placing an impetus on platform-exclusive IPs.
+Sunset Overdrive, Forza Horizon 2 and Halo: The Master Chief Collection all launched in 2014 while games like Halo 5: Guardians, Crackdown 3, Fable Legends and Quantum Break are already in the works for holiday 2015 or early 2016.